schveiguy/mysql-native/SAFE_MIGRATION.md

 We recommend following these steps to transition.
 In most cases, you should see very little breakage of code:

-1. Adjust your imports to import the safe versions of mysql moduels.
+1. Adjust your imports to import the safe versions of mysql modules.
 If you import the `mysql` package, instead import the `mysql.safe` package.
-If you import any of the individual modules listed in the [API](#The safe/unsafe API) section, use the `mysql.safe.modulename` equivalent instead.
+If you import any of the individual modules listed in the [API](#the-safeunsafe-api) section, use the `mysql.safe.modulename` equivalent instead.
 2. Adjust any explicit uses of `Variant` to `MySQLVal` or use `auto` for type inference.
 Remember that variables typed as `Variant` explicitly will consume `MySQLVal`, so you may not get compiler errors for these, but you will certainly get runtime errors.
 3. If there are cases where you cannot stop using `Variant`, use the `asVariant` compatibility shim.
 4. Adjust uses of `Variant`'s methods to use the `TaggedAlgebraic` versions.
 Most important is usage of the `kind` member, as comparing two `TypeInfo` objects is currently `@system`.